nikhilpanchal/pofana/docs/Calculators.md

 ### Calculator

-Calculates the return for the symbol over a number of days.
-It looks up the list of returns for the symbol (that is obtained from the Historical Product Scenarios Reader) and starting from the end of the array, goes the number of days back and takes the product of 1+return[i]
+Calculates the return for the symbol over a provided `number-of-days`.
+It looks up the list of returns for the symbol (that is obtained from the Historical Product Scenarios Reader) and starting from the end of the array, goes the `number-of-days` back and takes the product of 1+return[i]

 ```
 for ( i=returns.length - num_of_days_to_calc_return_for; i < returns.length ):